Ken Ham

-Kenneth Alfred Ham (born 20 October 1951) is an Australian Christian fundamentalist, young Earth creationist, apologist and former science teacher, living in the United States.
-He is the founder, CEO, and former president of Answers in Genesis (AiG), a Christian apologetics organisation that operates the Creation Museum and the Ark Encounter.
+Kenneth Alfred Ham (born 20 October 1951) is an Australian Christian fundamentalist, young Earth creationist, apologist and former science teacher living in the United States.
+He is a founder, CEO, and former president of Answers in Genesis (AiG), a Christian apologetics organisation that operates the Creation Museum and the Ark Encounter.

-Ham advocates biblical literalism, claiming that the creation narrative in the Book of Genesis is historical fact and that the universe and the Earth were created together approximately 6,000 years ago, (Note: In How Do We Know the Bible is True?
+Ham relies upon biblical literalism, claiming the creation narrative in the Book of Genesis is historical fact and that the universe and Earth were created together approximately 6,000 years ago, (Note: In How Do We Know the Bible is True?
 Ham and Hodge wrote: "The biblical age of the earth is determined by adding up the genealogies from Adam ... to Christ.
 This is about 4000 years ...
 Christ lived about 2000 years ago, so this gives us about 6000 years as the biblical age of the earth." (p.
 110).
 "I hold to that belief because I trust the Bible over the reasoning of man." (p.
 109).
 "Some mainstream scientists have calculated the age of the earth at approximately 4.5 billion years ...
 Rejecting literal days of creation naturally leads to the acceptance of the supposed big bang as the evolutionary method God used to create the universe.
 Although we can simply add up the ages of the patriarch mentioned in the Genesis 5 and 11 genealogies to arrive at a date after creation for Abraham who lived about 4000 years ago, many reject this as a reasonable way of determining the timing of creation." (p.
 110).
 "Surely God is free to accomplish miracles within the world He created, so this should not be a problem for those who believe what God has revealed through the Scriptures.
 But neither should creating the universe in six days or causing the entire globe to be flooded ..." (p.
-113).) contrary to the scientific consensus that the Earth is about 4.5 billion years old and the universe is about 13.8 billion years old.
+113).) contrary to scientific consensus that indicates that the Earth is about 4.5 billion years old and the universe about 13.8 billion years old.

 Early life

 Ham was born 20 October 1951 in Cairns, Queensland.
-His father, Mervyn, was a Christian educator who served as a school principal in several schools throughout Queensland.
+His father, Mervyn, was a Christian educator and a school principal in several schools throughout Queensland.

-Ham earned a bachelor's degree in applied science (with an emphasis on environmental biology) from the Queensland Institute of Technology and holds a Diploma in Education from the University of Queensland.
-While at university, he was influenced by John C. Whitcomb and Henry M. Morris's 1961 book The Genesis Flood.
-Upon graduation in 1975, Ham began teaching science at Dalby State High School in Dalby, Queensland.
+Ham earned a bachelor's degree in applied science (focused on environmental biology) from the Queensland Institute of Technology.
+He holds a Diploma in Education from the University of Queensland.
+At university, he was influenced by John C. Whitcomb and Henry M. Morris's 1961 book The Genesis Flood: The Biblical Record and Its Scientific Implications.
+After his 1975 graduation, Ham began teaching science at Dalby State High School in Dalby, Queensland.